das-praktische-schreinerlein/mystartrek/README.md

 # MyStarTrek

-MyStarTrek is a simple starter for your application.
+MyStarTrek is a portal to visualize stars in a planetarium.

 For more information take a look at documentation:
 - [portalinfo](docs/INFO.md)